project-meucci/thimm.github.io/docs/Agtech - So What?/Sustainable-supply-chains-eliminating-waste-and-unlocking-business-opportunities.md

 ---
-title: Sustainable Supply Chains: eliminating waste and unlocking business opportunities
+title: Sustainable Supply Chains Eliminating Waste And Unlocking Business Opportunities
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-06-02)